vadim121283/livesync-server/readme.md

 - CouchDB Server which configured about CORS for Obsidian and Self-hosted LiveSync.
 - Automatically set up SSL Certificates by Let's Encrypt (With Caddy).
-- **If you do not have any domains, [self-hosted-livesync-server-tailscale](https://github.com/vrtmrz/self-hosted-livesync-server-tailscale) is available!**

 ## Requirements